wonderbird/kata-gof-pattern-eventaggregator-irc/README.md

 - Avoid duplicated code (use `tools\dupfinder.bat`).
 - Fix all static code analysis warnings.
 - Check the Cyclomatic Complexity of your source code files.
-For me, the most complex class hat a value of (9 - EventAggregator) and the most complex method has a value of (4 - EventAggregator.Publish).
+For me, the most complex class has a value of (9 - EventAggregator) and the most complex method has a value of (4 - EventAggregator.Publish).
 See Visual Studio -> Analyze -> Calculate Code Metrics.

 ## References